Yaroslav-Yuriichuk/VR_Sculpture/GAMEPLAY.md

 ## UI

-There are three UI panels that are used to configure controls and sculptures.
+There are a few UI panels that are used to configure controls and sculptures.

+- **Sign up panel**.
+This panel is used to sign up the user.
+It requires email and password.
+Newly created user is automatically signed in.
+- **Sign in panel**.
+This panel is used to sign in the user.
+It requires email and password.
 - **Subtraction panel**.
 This panel allows configuring control for intruding the sculpture.
 Shape of the subtraction can be selected from the dropdown.
 To configure each shape there are individual sliders for each dimension.
 - **Addition panel**.
 This panel allows configuring control for extruding the sculpture.
 Shape of the addition can be selected from the dropdown.
 To configure each shape there are individual sliders for each dimension.
-- Models panel.
-This panel allows saving sculptures between sessions.
-Button in the right-bottom corner saves new model from currently applied to the sculpture.
-All sculptures and stored in the list.
-There are two buttons on each item:
-    - **Load button**.
-Applied selected model to the sculpture in the scene.
-    - **Save button**.
-Overrides saved model with the model currently applied to the sculpture.
+- **Models panel**.
+Internally this panel loads two types of models: pre-made models and user models.
+Pre-made models are loaded from the cloud and can be used as a base for the sculpture, they are read-only.
+User models are loaded from the cloud and can be overwritten by the user.
+User models are saved only for authenticated users.
+Page also allows creating new model from current sculpture and saving it to the cloud.

+In addition to the panels there is also a header that shows current user and allows to sign out.